trx control

 The trx-control Developer Guide aims at being helpful when developing new transceiver drivers or extensions.

-trx-control App
+trx-control Client App

 The trx-control protocol is open for anyone do develop a client or integrate trx-control into their own software.
 Nevertheless we do provide a client app aimed at mobile devices.